IronBlood/coding-agent-image/docs/tasks.md

 ### Shared Base Image

-- [x] Use `debian:bookworm-slim` as the base image for the shared Claude image.
+- [x] Initially use `debian:bookworm-slim` as the base image for the shared Claude image (superseded by the multi-agent base-image switch below).
 - [x] Install the Debian runtime utilities required by version 1: `bash`, `git`, `sed`, `awk`, and `ripgrep`.
 - [x] Install Claude Code with the official setup method during image build.
 - [x] Make the installed `claude` binary available on a global `PATH` instead of leaving it only under `$HOME/.local/bin`.